 The best time to stay in a holiday rental in Edmonton

 Edmonton has a mostly dry climate with warm summers and cold winters, so holiday rentals in the city are popular all year round.
 July and August are the hottest months, when you can expect consistent sunny days and around 18 hours of daylight.
 August also brings the world-famous folk festival.
 Spring and autumn are pleasant times to visit, mixing sunshine with cooler, rainy days.
 Compared to most Canadian cities, Edmonton’s winters are mild, with less snow.
 You can still expect cold spells, but you’re also likely to enjoy a good dose of sun.
 January and February are the coldest months, when the wind chill can make it feel even colder.
 The Silver Skate Festival in February is full of fun for all ages with figure skating, races, and snow sculpting.

-What are the top things to do in Edmonton?
+Top things to do in Edmonton

 Elk Island National Park & Beaver Hills

 Drive 30 minutes out of the city and discover dense woodland, placid lakes, and lush wetland at this popular national park.
 There’s an abundance of wildlife to spot, including elk, beavers, and the mighty herd of resident bison.
 In the summer, you can go hiking on one of the park’s many trails or kayaking on the lakes, while winter visitors come here for snowshoeing and cross-country skiing.
 Just east of the park is Beaver Hills, a UNESCO Biosphere Reserve whose Dark Sky Preserve offers sought-after stargazing without city light pollution.